WakiMak/trentent.github.io-forked/_posts/2014-02-28-install-vmware-drivers-offline-into-a-citrix-pvs-vdisk.md

 Upon powering up the VMWare virtual machines, the per packet latency dropped signficantly and our application was much more responsive.

-Unfortunately, even with the settings being identical on the VMWare virtual machines and the Citrix PVS image, the PVS image will not disable interrupt coalescing, consistently showing our packets as have higher latency. Â We built the vDisk image a couple years ago (~2011) and the vDisk now has outdated drivers that I suspect may be the issue. Â The VMWare machines have a VMNET3 driver from August of 2013 and our PVS vDisk has a VMNET3 driver from March 2011.
+Unfortunately, even with the settings being identical on the VMWare virtual machines and the Citrix PVS image, the PVS image will not disable interrupt coalescing, consistently showing our packets as have higher latency.
+We built the vDisk image a couple years ago (~2011) and the vDisk now has outdated drivers that I suspect may be the issue.
+The VMWare machines have a VMNET3 driver from August of 2013 and our PVS vDisk has a VMNET3 driver from March 2011.

-To test if a newer driver would help, I did not want to reverse image the vDisk image as that is such a pain in the ass. Â So I tried something else. Â I made a new maintenance version of the vDisk and then mounted it on the PVS server:
+To test if a newer driver would help, I did not want to reverse image the vDisk image as that is such a pain in the ass.
+So I tried something else.
+I made a new maintenance version of the vDisk and then mounted it on the PVS server:

 <pre class="lang:default decode:true ">C:\Users\svc_ctxinstall>"C:\Program Files\Citrix\Provisioning Services\CVhdMount.exe" -p 1 X:\vDisks-&\&65Tn01.14.avhd</pre>